sfernana/Blue-Blob-Detection/README.md

 ## Run it

-Please, check the script's options if you are interrested in specifying the parameters of the detection :
+Please, check the script's options if you are interested in specifying the parameters of the detection :

 	python bbd.py -h